Ashwin2k3/codingQuestions/codeforces/strings/A_super_agent.md

 Pearlo knows that the password consists from distinct digits and is probably symmetric with respect to the central button of the terminal.
 He has heat sensor which allowed him to detect the digits which the worker pressed.
 Now he wants to check whether the password entered by the worker is symmetric with respect to the central button of the terminal.
 This fact can Help Pearlo to reduce the number of different possible password combinations.

-Input
+**Input**

 Input contains the matrix of three rows of three symbols each.
 Symbol «X» means that the corresponding button was pressed, and «.» means that is was not pressed.
 The matrix may contain no «X», also it may contain no «.».

-Output
+**Output**

 Print YES if the password is symmetric with respect to the central button of the terminal and NO otherwise.

-Examples

-Input

-Copy

-XX.\
-...\
-.XX

-Output

-Copy

-YES

-Input

-Copy

-X.X\
-X..\
-...

-Output

-Copy

-NO

-Note
+**ExamplesInputCopy**

+Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   XX.....XX   `

+**OutputCopy**

+Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   YES   `

+**InputCopy**

+Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   X.XX.....   `

+**OutputCopy**

+Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   NO   `

+**Note**

-If you are not familiar with the term «central symmetry», you may look into http://en.wikipedia.org/wiki/Central_symmetry
+If you are not familiar with the term «central symmetry», you may look into http://en.wikipedia.org/wiki/Central\_symmetry